Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Related literature

 We contribute to the literature on potential game methods in spatial economic models.
-One example is the formation of central business districts as a result of agents' social preference for proximity to others, as considered by \cite{beckmann1976spatial} and revisited by \cite{Mossay-Picard-JET2011}.
-By generalizing \cite{Mossay-Picard-JET2011}'s framework with Beckmann-type social externalities, \cite{Blanchet-et-al-IER2016} provided a variational (potential maximization) formulation for a general class of urban spatial models with a continuum of agents in continuous space.
-Stability characterization in such continuous-space models is difficult, although some authors have tackled this problem \citep[for example,][]{Bragard-Mossay-CSF2016}.
-Instead, by considering discrete-space versions of Beckmann-type models, \cite{Akamatsu-JME2017} provided a potential function that can be used to characterize the stability of equilibria through more elementary means of finite-strategy evolutionary dynamics \citep[as surveyed by][]{Sandholm-Book2010}.
-Similarly, \cite{Osawa-Akamatsu-2020} showed that \cite{Fujita-Ogawa-RSUE1982}'s seminal urban economics model on the formation of multiple business districts in a city is an instance of potential games when formulated in discrete space; global maximization of the potential function is also an effective method of analysis in this model.
-We expect that the discrete-space approach can provide a tractable strategy to continuous-space models, including variants of Schelling's framework with a continuum of agents and continuous space (instead of discrete agents and discrete space), such as the model by \cite{Mossay-Picard-JRS2019}.
+One strand of this literature analyzes the formation of central business districts as a result of agents' social preferences for proximity to others, as originally proposed by \citet{beckmann1976spatial} and later revisited by \citet{Mossay-Picard-JET2011}.
+By generalizing the framework of \citet{Mossay-Picard-JET2011} using Beckmann-type social externalities, \citet{Blanchet-et-al-IER2016} developed a variational (potential maximization) formulation for a broad class of urban spatial models with a continuum of agents in continuous space.
+Characterizing the stability of equilibria in such continuous-space models is challenging, although some attempts have been made in this direction \citep[e.g.,][]{Bragard-Mossay-CSF2016}.
+An alternative approach is to consider discrete-space versions of Beckmann-type models, as in \citet{Akamatsu-JME2017}, who employed tools from finite-strategy potential games with continuum players \citep{Sandholm-Book2010}.
+Along similar lines, \citet{Osawa-Akamatsu-2020} showed that the seminal model of multiple business district formation by \citet{Fujita-Ogawa-RSUE1982} can be interpreted as a potential game when reformulated in discrete space, where global maximization of the potential function serves as a powerful analytical tool.
+The discrete-space approach also offers a tractable strategy for analyzing continuous-space models, including extensions of Schelling-type frameworks with a continuum of agents and continuous space, such as the one proposed by \citet{Mossay-Picard-JRS2019}.
+A complementary direction is to develop a general theory of large-population potential games with continuous strategy sets, as pursued by \citet{Cheung-Lahkar-GEB2018, Lahkar-Riedel-GEB2015, Cheung-JET2014, Cheung-GEB2016}.
+As an application of such theories in urban economics, \citet{Takayama-ET2020} examined a monocentric city model with bottleneck congestion and characterized its equilibria using a potential maximization approach.
+We expect that potential game methods will continue to provide fruitful insights into urban and regional economic problems.